shan-ali/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 ```

 - csr-762pw is the kubelet client certificate (used to connect to the API Server)
-- csr-zmq8l is the kubelet serving certificate (Used to allow connections from the API Server)
+- csr-zmq8l is the kubelet serving certificate (used to allow connections from the API Server)

 ## Step 9b: Approve the Serving Certificate